ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * If a contributor is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute.
+* If a contributor's imputation class in the previous period is different from its imputation class in the current period (i.e. the imputation class has changed), then perform construction imputation.
 * If auxiliary data is missing and the contributor is a non-responder for all sampled periods then an error will occur.
 * Mean or median imputation should be used if there is no auxiliary